Pranjali36/AIBility-tpgFlex/README.md

 layer of the system; I report them as the qualitative observations they are, not as quantitative findings.

-**Fondation Foyer-Handicap (visually-impaired residents).** Residents told us they prefer simple, accessible apps with clear information, and that the things that matter most to them are reliable **audio announcements** and trustworthy **accessibility details about each stop** (surface, obstacles, tactile guidance, real-time displays).
+**Fondation Foyer-Handicap:** Residents told us they prefer simple, accessible apps with clear information, and that the things that matter most to them are reliable **audio announcements** and trustworthy **accessibility details about each stop** (surface, obstacles, tactile guidance, real-time displays).
 This directly motivated the audio-guided navigation mode and the per-stop accessibility scoring.

-**Procap Genève (wheelchair user).** The main issues raised were **physical accessibility** — especially platform and vehicle height differences.
+**Procap Genève:** The main issues raised were **physical accessibility** — especially platform and vehicle height differences.
 The user plans trips in advance and asked for **simpler digital support** (tutorials, workshops, an AI assistant).
 This motivated the voice/tap booking flow, the ramp request system, and the wheelchair-specific scoring profile.